-I spent four summers as a student athletic trainer intern so I know exactly what these young dream-filled men and women are going through.
+I spent four summers as a athletic training student so I know exactly what these young dream-filled men and women are going through.
 While earning my athletic training and physical therapy degrees at Central Connecticut State University and UConn respectively, I worked one football training camp at Columbia University and three training camps for my mentor Ronnie Barnes with the New York Giants.
 Every one of those long days taught me valuable professional lessons.
 The camps opened the door to pursue my childhood dream of a career as an athletic trainer in the NFL.

 Passion – The “head guys” want people around them who are truly passionate about their daily tasks, their careers and their lives.
 They don’t want you to just put on a happy face.
 Training camp passion is much deeper.
 Full-time athletic trainers want their interns to have positive energy and excitement about being exactly where they are right now!

 Strong Listening Skills – Master the ability to hear directions from the staff the first time you’re told and to be disciplined enough to do your job with accuracy.

 Strong Knowledge of Anatomy – As I always told my assistants and interns: “It all comes down to anatomy.”
 Having a strong understanding of human anatomy makes you a better taper, evaluator, rehabber, strength coach, athlete and communicator.